stevenleung2018/digital-cv/docs/Resume_of_Steven_leung.md

 ## HIGHLIGHTS OF PROFILE

--   20 months of experience as Wildlife Application Specialist at Canadian Wildlife Service (CWS), Environment and Climate Change Canada (ECCC).
+-   1 year and 7 months of experience as Wildlife Application Specialist at Canadian Wildlife Service (CWS), Environment and Climate Change Canada (ECCC).
 -   Classification:
     -   Substantively PC-02